 Since we consider job exits between 2000 and 2009, we capture the regional variation of local unemployment rates between 1990 and 1999 in our main specification.
 Although the Austrian business cycle in these years was relatively modest without severe regional unemployment shocks, there is still ample variation in unemployment rates across districts and years observable.
-While the average of these local unemployment rates is between 5.5 and 7.65 %, there are many districts in different parts of the country with unemployment rates above 10 %.
-Fig. 4 plots the within-district standard deviation of local unemployment rates over time (between 0.23 and 3.2 percentage points) and reveals significant variation across Austria.
-14
+While the average of these local unemployment rates is between 5.5 and 7.65 percent, there are many districts in different parts of the country with unemployment rates above 10 percent.
+Figure 4 plots the within-district standard deviation of local unemployment rates over time (between 0.23 and 3.2 percentage points) and reveals significant variation across Austria.14

-We expect, ceteris paribus, higher local unemployment rates 10 years ago to reduce the current cross-sectional wage gradient, as

-&lt;sup>13 We also present results for different time lags as a robustness check.
-An alternative might be to use unemployment rates at the beginning of each worker's career as an instrument.
-We do not do this for three reasons: i) such an instrument is closer to a Lazear (1979) career wage argument, ii) we cannot construct this instrument for a large number of our sample and iii) for the remaining workers, such an instrument is somewhat weaker.
+We expect, ceteris paribus, higher local unemployment rates 10 years ago to reduce the current cross-sectional wage gradient, as firms in districts with higher unemployment rates may have been able to hire more cheaply as compared to firms in districts with lower rates.
+These relatively better hiring conditions in the past will thus reproduce themselves into relatively low wages of the current older workforce.
+Firms in European countries, in particular Austria, do rarely set individual wage profiles, they typically negotiate and set general wage increases which are then relevant for all workers within a cohort.
+Knell and Stiglbauer (2012) show that Austrian's unionised wage negotiations are concentrated on wage increases in percent and that these increases can be given to previously negotiate three reasons: i) such an instrument is closer to a Lazear (1979) career wage argument, ii) we cannot construct this instrument for a large number of our sample and iii) for the remaining workers, such an instrument is somewhat weaker.

-&lt;sup>14 On average, around 55% of newly hired workers come from the same district as the firm.
+14On average, around 55% of newly hired workers come from the same district as the firm.
 We also estimated the main regressions i) using only these workers, and ii) using NUTS3 regions for the instrumentation strategy.
 Results were largely similar to the ones reported below; they are available on request.